nwpeckham88/the-ether/app_sbs.md

    # Database
    npm install better-sqlite3 drizzle-orm drizzle-kit

-   # Authentication (BetterAuth is recommended as of 2025)
+   # Authentication (Better Auth is recommended as of 2025)
-   npm install betterauth better-sqlite-session
+   npm install better-auth

-   # UI Components Skeleton
+   # UI Components (choose one: shadcn-svelte or skeleton)
+   # For shadcn-svelte
+   npx shadcn-svelte@latest init

+   # OR for Skeleton
    npm install @skeletonlabs/skeleton @skeletonlabs/tw-plugin

    # Animation